 US Congress Palace; Glory after the fire

 “The US Capitol” is located in the city of Washington DC in the United States of America.
-The story of this building began in 1793; When George Washington laid the cornerstone of the new government headquarters in Washington DC.
+The story of this building began in 1793; When George Washington laid the cornerstone of the new governme headquarters in Washington DC.
 The construction of the initial building progressed slowly.
 In 1814, during the War of 1812, the British forces set fire to the Congress building.
 Reconstruction of the palace began shortly after the fire, and the structure was repaired, redesigned, and expanded over the following years.

 Photographer: Unknown / washingtonplazahotel.com